MichaelKim20/dao-app/packages/ui-components/README.md

 ## What

 This package contains the building block for the Zaragoza web-app.
-It is directly based on Aragon's design system.
+It is directly based on BOSagora's design system.

 The package is written in typescript and powered by TSDX.
 The repository also contains a storybook.
 This allows us to publish the components in isolation, in order to visually present and document them.